 The Tools to Succeed from Grade 4 to High School Graduation and Beyond

-Success begins with a strong foundation.
+A solid foundation leads to success.
 That’s why our study skills program in Iowa is designed to equip teens with vital skills and strategies that they can not only put to use right away in any grade, but that they can also carry with them into college and even into future careers.
-Sylvan always has the bigger picture in mind, so we instill life-long knowledge your son or daughter can use to thrive personally and academically.
-Together we can build your child’s skillset (and confidence!) so he or she can take on any challenge.
+At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
+Learn how we can help your child push his or her skillset (and confidence!) to the next level.

-- How to better manage time and workloads.
+- How to manage workloads and schedules better.

-- Strategies to set achievable short-term and long-term goals.
+- Strategies for short-term and long-term goal setting.

-- Organizational methods for setting up an effective personal study area and tackling homework.
+- Organizational methods for effective personal study areas and efficient approaches to homework.

-- How to track grades and design an academic calendar.
+- How to set personal expectations, track grades and make effective use of an academic calendar.